Honu Byron 10’6 SUP

 - Materials: X- woven fused drop stitch

-- Warranty: 2 years of manufacturer warranty + 4 years of free repairs
+- Warranty: 4 years of manufacturer warranty

 *Honu offers a variety of high quality paddles for additional purchase, and a discount is provided if you bundle it with your SUP.